makrai/notes/wu1609-google-nmt.md

 * beam search technique includes a
   * length normalization procedure to deal efficiently with the problem of comparing _hypotheses of different lengths_ during decoding, and a
-  * _coverage penalty_ to encourage the model to translate all of the provided input
+  * _coverage penalty_ to encourage the model to translate all of the input
 * results comparable to or better than previous SOTA systems, while delivering great improvements over Google’s phrase-based production translation system Specifically, on